msupply-foundation/conforma-web-app/documentation/internal/Development-Workflow.md

 ### components

-`Presentation components` or simply functional UI React components that receive what should be displayed as `props`.
+`Presentation components` or functional UI React components.

+**Rule 1**: Not logic or should be done at the component level, it simply renders what is received in the `props`.

+**Rule 2**: Grouping components that are using in a certain area of the app can be usefull.
+For now we are keeping all application related component in the folder `src/components/Application`.

+**Rule 3**: Each group folder has a `index.ts` file which imports all files in this folder and exports.
+That's to make it easier for outsider containers/components to import these files by using the `import { nameOfComponent } from './components'`.

 ### containers

-`Controller components` or control & display of React components.
-The containers shouls make calls to the server, store some local state and pass the required props to each presentation components, more than one ideally.
+`Controller components` will basically contain other React components.

+**Rule 1**: The containers should make calls to the server (using hooks), keep local state variables and/or call hooks that transform the data into some local variable to be passed as required props on each `presentation components`.

+**Rule 2**: Name containers with suffix `Wrapper` when they are simply calling other containers (that will then call the actual components).
+Or name containers with suffix `Box` when it is responsible for defining the layout and calling other components to be redered inside.

 ### contexts

 `Context areas` - each area is a file containing a block with some shared states.

+**Rule 1**: Avoid using context for anything that can be fetched from the database (using Apollo client) or set in the local state (`useState`) and passed to other components as `props`.

-- Apollo cache is doing most part of the local state management, but somethings that need to be passed by components that are not directly connect are currently using contexts.
+- Apollo client CACHE is doing most part of the local state management, other local states can be shared between components by `props`.
+But a few times we need to be passing information (that aren't in the database) from one component to another not directly connect.
-- We are studying the idea of using Apollo cache directives (@client) for dealing with the existing contexts states.
+- We are studying the idea of using Apollo cache directives (@client) for replacing with the existing contexts states.
+Or simple local states.
 - **Important**: For a component be able to access something from a context area it will need to be (or some parent component needs to be) wrapped by the context provider!
 Check out how it's done in the `SiteLayout.tsx` file.

 ### elementsPlugins

-This is used for all related code for the Question plugins.
+`aka Question plugins` - This is used for all related code for the Question plugins.

 - Each folder inside will defined each Question-type for the App.
 Inside each question-type folder there are 2 files:
   - `ApplicationView` => Define how this question is rendered during an application in progress/edited.